-Many people suffer with bi polar disorder everyday and it requires a lot of time and energy to keep track of their mood while trying to juggle prescriptions and the ups and downs of everyday life.
+Many people suffer with bi polar disorder everyday.
+It requires a lot of time and energy to keep track of their mood while trying to juggle prescriptions and the ups and downs of everyday life.
 I wanted to find a way to help those that live with this disorder to better track their mood in a quick and easy way.
 It's important for communication between a client and their therapist and psychiatrist be easy.
 However, that's not often a reality and can be a tiring repetitive task.
-I've been working on a phone application that acts as a monitor and mood tracker for individuals who live with bi polar disorder.
-The app also helps the user communicate to their psychiatrist and therapist all in one easy to use place.
-I created all the UX designs and visual design system for this experience.

 As Is Scenerio

 I began by creating empathy maps for a bi polar user and therapist using the app to better understand some of the pain points they experience so I could go about designing a more meaningful experience to benefit the users.
 After that, I used the empathy map to inform and create an as is scenario for the user with bi polar disorder.

 Here is a look at my sketches for concept screens for vital parts of the app.
 I will go into further detail about each screen below.

 1. Opening Screen

 This is how the app will appear to the user upon opening it daily.
 The user can simply and quickly select their mood and move on to the next step.

 This page helps keep a record for the graph page to help the patient, therapist, and doctor keep track of how many days, weeks, months, or years episodes will be lasting.